VANRao-Stack/elixir/README.md

 ## Usage

 Please refer to the [instruction manual](https://github.com/VANRao-Stack/elixir/blob/main/Instruction%20Manual.pdf) for instructions on how to set up and use the python package.

+## Paper

+Please refer to the abstract for information regarding the theory and implementational details of the project.